Lesterpaintstheworld/terminal-velocity/research/UBC_Economic_Impact_Research.md

 - **Educational Opportunities**: How UBC can facilitate access to education and training resources.

 ## Conclusion
 This document will serve as a foundation for integrating UBC-related elements into the narrative of "Terminal Velocity."
+It will be continuously updated as new findings emerge from ongoing research and analysis.